The 11-step technical SEO checklist for website mastery

 • Static URL Prioritization: Where feasible, convert dynamic URLs (e.g., ?product_id=123) to static, keyword-rich paths (e.g., /products/blue-widget).

 • Canonical Tag Implementation: For unavoidable dynamic URLs (e.g., faceted navigation), use rel=”canonical” to designate the authoritative version.
-Ensure self-referencing canonicals are avoided unless intentional.
+Each canonical page should include a self-referencing canonical pointing to itself, while duplicate or parameterized versions should point to the preferred URL.

 Redirect strategy & equity preservation